MoseleyBioinformaticsLab/mwtab/README.rst

 Mass Spectrometry (MS) and Nuclear Magnetic Resonance (NMR) experimental data.

-The `mwtab` package provides facilities to convert `mwTab` formatted files into their equivalent JSONized (JavaScript Object Notation, an open-standard format that uses human-readable text to transmit data objects consisting of attribute-value pairs) representation and vice versa.
+The `mwtab` package provides facilities to convert `mwTab` formatted files into their equivalent JSONized representation and vice versa.
+JSON stands for JavaScript Object Notation, an open-standard format that uses human-readable text to transmit data objects consisting of attribute-value pairs.

 The `mwtab` package can be used in several ways: